ctoneal/tvc/README.md

 	% ruby <path to tvc.rb> checkout <branch you want to merge into>
 	% ruby <path to tvc.rb> merge <branch you want to merge from>

 By now, you've noticed each commit has a corresponding SHA-2 hash.
-If you want to roll back to a revision, type:
+If you want to pull the files from a revision, type:

 	% ruby <path to tvc.rb> replace <the hash of the commit you want>

 You don't have to type the whole hash, you can type just a few characters off the front of it.
 You run the risk of messing up, I suppose.
 Be careful.
+If you want to roll back your repository to how it was at a specific commit, type:

+	% ruby <path to tvc.rb> rollback <the hash of the commit you want>

+And if you want to just reset everything to how it was before you screwed everything up, you can go back to the last commit by typing:

+	% ruby <path to tvc.rb> reset

 To get a list of all commits up the tree from where you currently are, type:

 	% ruby <path to tvc.rb> history